jrdcasa/bunch_MaterialsStudioScripts/README.md

 Perl scripts to be used in Materials Studio 2021.

+- ZPerl_ScriptEVA01.pl --> To create a random single chain copolymer (https://youtu.be/jU9FoTXgQ8A)

+### Citation
+If you use some of these scripts, please cited as:

+Javier Ramos, bunch_MaterialsStudioScripts, (2021), GitHub repository, https://github.com/jrdcasa/bunch_MaterialsStudioScripts

 ### Disclaimer

 This piece of software is provided to you as a courtesy.
 Under no circumstances are you required to download and install this software.